-The deadline for schools to submit an LOI is 3:00pm ET on Friday, May 1, 2020.
-Schools selected to complete a full application must submit all required materials by 8:00pm ET on Friday, June 12, 2020.
+The deadline for schools to submit an application is 8:00pm ET on Friday, June 11, 2021.
 The application process will close at this time and you will no longer be able to edit the application materials.
 Incomplete applications or those not submitted by the deadline will not be considered.

 - When will we be notified if we are selected to receive a grant?